alcantarar/dryft/documentation/JOSS_submission/paper.md

 To test the performance of this method, I added drift to a 30-second vertical GRF signal collected by an instrumented treadmill during running [@fukuchi2017public].
-Using `dryft` to reduce this vertical GRF signal’s drift produced favorable results, as the average force measured across the extracted aerial phases values was 0.01 N for the corrected signal (Figure 2).
+Using `dryft` to reduce this vertical GRF signal’s drift produced favorable results, as the average (± SD) force measured across the extracted aerial phases values was -0.01 N (± 0.09 N) for the corrected signal (Figure 2).
 While `dryft` was intended to be used with GRF signals measured during treadmill running, it could also be applied to GRF signals measured during split-belt treadmill walking, since only one foot is on a belt at a time.
 However, extra care should be taken to identify crossover steps prior to correcting drift in split-belt treadmill walking GRF data as they will